-- Greek Sage (salvia triloba) has velvety leaves with a felt gray underside and deep blue flowers.
-Often used in teas.
-More hardy than normal sage plants.
+- Greek sage (salvia triloba) has velvety leaves with a felt gray underside and deep blue flowers.
+It is often used in teas, and is more cold hardy than normal sage plants.

-- Clary Sage (salvia sclarea) has very large leaves often used to flavor wine.
-Also good with eggs and infused in tea.
+- Clary sage (salvia sclarea) has very large leaves often used to flavor wine.
+It is also good when used to flavor eggs and infused in tea.

 - Purple sage (salvia officinalis var. purpurascens) is a small plant with purple leaves and striking bright blue flowers.

-- Mexican Sage (Salvia leucantha) Hardy in zones 8-10.
-Needs a long growing season and doesn’t start blooming until late summer.
+- Mexican sage (Salvia leucantha) This variety is cold hardy in zones 8-10.
+It needs a long growing season and doesn’t start blooming until late summer.

 Native American cultures often burn what they consider sacred plants and use the smoke from the herb to remove negative energy and bring peace to their living space.

-This practice is done with white sage (salvia apiana), Palo santo, sweet grass and other herbs.
+The practice of burning sage is usually done with white sage (salvia apiana), Palo santo, sweet grass and other herbs.
 This is called “smudging.”
-Check out this article for more info on sage smudging.
+Check out this article for growing sage for smudging.

 Fresh sage leaves have much more flavor than dried sage, which can have a medicinal aftertaste.
 The full flavor of sage leaves come out when the herb is cooked with food.